FruitbatM/explore-national-parks-of-japan/testing.md

 ## Social media icons

 - Social media icons once clicked open the expected link in a new tab.
+- When hover the icons, the buzz out animation effect works correcty

 ## Hero image